ioos/pyoos/README.md

 ## Troubleshooting
+There is a Google Groups mailing list for pyoos: https://groups.google.com/forum/#!forum/pyoos

 If you are having trouble getting any of the pyoos functionality to work, try running the tests:

 ```bash